-- For personal security and safety in the event of an accident, lock the vehicle doors as you drive as well as when you park and leave the vehicle. - When leaving the vehicle, always remove the Key Fob from the ignition switch, and lock your vehicle.
-Do not leave unattended children in the vehicle, or with access to an unlocked vehicle.
-Unsupervised use of vehicle equipment may cause severe personal injuries or death.
+- For personal security and safety in the event of an accident, lock the vehicle doors as you drive as well as when you park and leave the vehicle. - When leaving the vehicle, always remove the key fob from the ignition and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle. - Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
+A child or others could be seriously or fatally injured.
+Children should be warned not to touch the parking brake, brake pedal or the shift lever. - Do not leave the key fob in or near the vehicle, and do not leave Keyless Enter-N-Go in the ACC or ON/RUN mode.
+A child could operate power windows, other controls, or move the vehicle.